Mitchell-Suleymanov/Extreme21/AcesList.md

 18. GoFor17 - The closest to 17 wins while this Ace is in play.
 Replaces other "Go For" Aces that are already in play.
 19. GoFor24 - The closest to 24 wins while this Ace is in play.
 Replaces other "Go For" Aces that are already in play.
 20. GoFor27 - The closest to 27 wins while this Ace is in play.
 Replaces other "Go For" Aces that are already in play.
+21. ✓ Draw2+ - Draw the 2 card.
+If it is not in the deck, nothing happens.
+Also draw one Ace.
+22. ✓ Draw4+ - Draw the 4 card.
+If it is not in the deck, nothing happens.
+Also draw one Ace.
+23. ✓ Draw6+ - Draw the 6 card.
+If it is not in the deck, nothing happens.
+Also draw one Ace.
+24. ✓ Twenty-One-Up - This can only be used if your card total is 21.
+Raise your opponent's bet by 21 while this Ace is in play.
-21. Harvest - Draw an Ace every time your opponent uses an Ace while this Ace is in play.
+25. Harvest - Draw an Ace every time your opponent uses an Ace while this Ace is in play.
 (More to be added)